LAND

 6. Environmental pollution and oil spillage: – This renders a land unsuitable for agriculture or cultivation.

-7. Climatic factors: – Restricts the use of land for agricultural purposes.
-Rainfall is the major determinant in crops and animals distribution.
-Areas with heavy rainfall favours tree crops while areas with moderate rainfall favour food crops.
+7. Climatic factors: – Restrict the use of land for agricultural purposes.
+Rainfall is the major determinant of crops and animals.
+Areas with heavy rainfall favour tree crops, while areas with moderate rainfall favour food crops.

 EVALUATION QUESTIONS